State Not Permitted

 “The people who come to me are very often women who had to give up their career to care for an aging parent,” said Shelton.
 “One client I had provided care to her mom for 14 years and had hardly any savings.
 She lived on her mom’s Social Security.
 Now, she’s not set for her own retirement at all.”

-Hans Scheil, a financial advisor and retirement specialist with Cardinal Financial Planning in Cary, North Carolina, said it is also important to inquire as to the resources of the care recipient.
+Hans Scheil, a financial professional and retirement specialist with Cardinal Financial Planning in Cary, North Carolina, said it is also important to inquire as to the resources of the care recipient.
 Are their assets sufficient to cover their own expenses, including out-of-pocket medical costs and equipment they will need?
 Do they have adequate health insurance?
 Is the best financial solution that they spend down their assets until they are eligible for long-term care coverage through Medicaid, the federal-state health insurance program for low-income and certain disabled Americans?
-A long-term care specialist or financial advisor can help identify the most cost-effective strategies to help your loved one get the care they need.
+A long-term care specialist or financial professional can help identify the most cost-effective strategies to help your loved one get the care they need.

 As a result of the added expenses they incur, many family caregivers are forced to scale back their own retirement savings, tap their personal savings or retirement fund for extra cash, and slash their budget for things like eating out and vacations, leisure activities that enhance their quality of life and provide much-needed outlets for stress relief.